LKG (film)

-LKG (an initialism for Lalgudi Karuppiah Gandhi) is a 2019 Indian Tamil-language political satire film produced by Ishari K. Ganesh and directed by K. R. Prabhu.
-The film stars RJ Balaji and Priya Anand, while J. K. Rithesh, Ramkumar Ganesan, Nanjil Sampath and Mayilsamy play supporting roles.
+LKG (an initialism for Lalgudi Karuppiah Gandhi) is a 2019 Indian Tamil-language political satire film directed by K. R. Prabhu in his directorial debut and produced by Ishari K. Ganesh.
+The film stars RJ Balaji and Priya Anand, while J. K. Rithesh, Ramkumar Ganesan, Nanjil Sampath, and Mayilsamy play supporting roles.
 It revolves around a councillor who, while building his political career, becomes increasingly cunning.

-LKG is the directorial debut of Prabhu.
 Leon James composed the music, while Vidhu Ayyanna and Anthony handled the cinematography and editing, respectively.
 The film was released on 22 February 2019 to positive reviews and performed well at the box office.

 Plot

 Lalgudi Karupaiah Gandhi (LKG) is a councillor from Lalgudi, Tiruchirappalli and belongs to the ruling party.
 He aspires to quickly achieve big in politics, unlike his father Azhagu Meiyappan, who neither achieved fame as a politician nor made substantial money.
-The incumbent Chief Minister of Tamil Nadu (CM) and ruling party chief, Avudaiyappan Mudhaliar, falls ill and is hospitalised, while Bojappan, the party general secretary, becomes the interim CM.
-Since Avudayappan is the MLA from Lalgudi, LKG decides to put all efforts to contest in the by-election on behalf of the ruling party, once Avudaiyappan dies.
+Avudaiyappan Mudhaliar, the incumbent Chief Minister of Tamil Nadu and ruling party chief, falls ill and is hospitalised, while Bojappan, the party general secretary, becomes the interim CM.
+Since Avudaiyappan is the MLA from Lalgudi, LKG decides to put all efforts to contest in the by-election on behalf of the ruling party once Avudaiyappan dies.

 LKG feels he needs to create some media visibility to get into Bojappan's good books.
-He gets the paid help of Sara M. Samy, an employee of V Analytica, an MNC which is involved in election strategy formulation.
+He receives the paid help of Sara M. Samy, an employee of V Analytica, an MNC involved in election strategy formulation.
 LKG goes to Delhi to protest and create an awareness against diseases, which gets media attention.
 Finally, LKG gets Bojappan's attention and meets him at party headquarters in Daryaganj.
-Within a week, Avudaiyappan dies, Bojappan becomes the new CM, and a by-election is scheduled in Lalgudi constituency.
+Within a week, Avudaiyappan dies, Bojappan becomes the new CM, and a by-election is scheduled in the Lalgudi constituency.
 Bojapan urgently announces that LKG is the by-election candidate at the party's general body meeting.
 Most of the party members and ministers disagree with Bojappan's decision.

-The ruling party's deputy-General secretary Ramraj Pandian, who was in the United States when Avudaiyappan died, comes to the meeting hall, furious and feels betrayed by Bojappan's actions.
-He reminds him that he had been elected as MLA from Lalgudi, his hometown, in a hat trick in last 17 years, and only relinquished the seat due to Avudaiyappan's personal request in the previous general election.
+The ruling party's deputy-general secretary Ramraj Pandian, who was abroad when Avudaiyappan died, comes to the meeting hall, furious and betrayed by Bojappan's actions.
+He reminds him that he had been elected as MLA from Lalgudi, his hometown, in a hat trick for the last 17 years, and only relinquished the seat because of Avudaiyappan's personal request in the previous general election.
 He announces that he will contest in the election as an independent candidate, and once he wins, Bojappan will be expelled from the party and government, while he becomes the new CM.